kubawerlos/php-cs-fixer-custom-fixers/README.md

 ```

 #### SingleSpaceBeforeStatementFixer
-There must be a single space before statements that are not preceded by line breaks.
+Statements not preceded by a line break must be preceded by a single space.
 ```diff
  <?php
 -$foo =new Foo();